plger/scDblFinder/README.md

 ### Important notes/updates

 - **if you are using xgboost version 3.1 or higher, make sure that your version of scDblFinder is up-to-date, otherwise results might be suboptimal.
 For Bioc 3.22 users, version >1.24.7 is correct; for devel/later users, 1.25.4 on is fixed.**
-- **the scDblFinder version (1.20) initially shipped with Bioconductor 3.20 had a wrong default doublet rate argument.
-This has been fixed in Bioconductor, but you should update your package (>1.21 is good).**

 <br/><br/>